 Cloud architects and migration engineers can help in planning your migration journey and optimize the costs for you.
 Service providers like LogicEra, can help in the initial phase or the complete process, depending on the size of the team you have internally.
 They can help in cutting down the time and migrate faster.
 If you require continuous support or are looking to optimize costs in your existing cloud framework, LogicEra experts can help and support you and your team in that.

-Based on your consumption, you are charged on an hourly basis based i.e. the “on demand” rate.
-These charges are based on factors like size, power level of hardware and software in use, the region you’re in and the times you’re actively using.
+Based on your consumption, you are charged on an hourly basis based i.e. the “on-demand” rate.
+These charges are based on factors like size, the power level of hardware and software in use, the region you’re in, and the times you’re actively using.
 If your workloads are stable and predictable, it is better to commit to reserving a server for a longer period of time (maybe one year), it can give you a much better deal as compared to the hourly rate.
 Reserved instances can save a lot of money over the life of the cloud environment.

 It is crucial to have a holistic approach while planning for migration.
 If you plan to migrate in parts, you could run into a situation where applications/systems were working well in harmony and suddenly aren’t.
 A holistic migration plan, allows you to determine the applications that work together, and you can keep them on the same servers or create APIs to connect and keep the business running efficiently.

 You can consider implementing some cost optimization tools to keep a check and follow the best practices.
 Tools like CloudHealth or CloudCheckr help in monitoring, analyzing, and reporting on all cloud resources in use and help in saving money and preventing overspending.

 These tools are helpful but do not provide the human element that managed service providers can provide, but they can work along to ensure the maximum level of cost savings is achieved.